 Parts of this chemical arm have in the course of time been infilled, though the background to these operations have produced little information as to what remediation was carried out, if any at all, or to where the contaminated contents were removed to.

-Linked to this history is the current works being undertaken at Rattlechain lagoon involving dredging waste that was deposited from this source.
+Linked to this history were the 2013 cover up works undertaken at Rattlechain lagoon involving dredging waste that was deposited from this source.

 This is a fairly lengthy request which we will do our best to explain.